fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 A less rewarding but much less unsafe super cancel.
 Depending on how you hit it, may just deal 1 hit or get the full 5 hits.
 If you have the spare meter, this is a pretty safe way of squeezing out extra damage.

 ### Air to Air Conversions

+#### j.MK/HK > Triple Break

+Allen sadly lacks any aerial specials or supers to really get 100% reliable aerial conversions.
+Depending on both your height and the opponent's height, you can fairly often get Triple Break to catch them as they fall.
+As a rule, if you hit them as you're on your way up your jump, you'll probably not land in time for the Triple Break.